zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ```

-Before we continue, let's review the keys that we should have from Airtable:
+Before continuing, review the keys that you should have from Airtable:

 1. _Airtable Table Name:_ the name for your table, e.g. "Form Submissions".
 2. _Airtable Base ID:_ the alphanumeric base ID found at the top of your base's API page.